DATA PROCESSING AGREEMENT

 • Regulatory consultations where required

-• Maintain records of processing activities as required by Data Protection Legislation
+The Processor shall maintain records of processing activities as required by applicable Data Protection Legislation.

 3.13 Liability